Update August 28, 2019: The exhibit The Vietnam War: 1945-1975 at the New-York Historical Society closed April 22, 2018.

 Like the exhibit, the PBS documentary series on The Vietnam War offers a 360-degree perspective on the war, including interviews with veterans who fought on either side of it, as well as those in the peace movement.

-You can stream all ten episode of The Vietnam War by Ken Burns and Lynn Novick here on thirteen.org and THIRTEEN Explore apps for mobile, Apple TV, Roku, and Fire TV.
+You can stream all ten episodes of The Vietnam War by Ken Burns and Lynn Novick here on thirteen.org and via THIRTEEN Explore apps for mobile, Apple TV, Roku, and Fire TV, through September 30, 2019.